Roto Grip Gremlin is Scary Good!

 The Cons

-• Can be too angular on lighter conditions
+• Can be too angular and unpredictable on lighter oil conditions

 Who Is This Ball For?